Dr Seyi Soremekun

 SPRING PROJECT: A large World Bank and Welcome Trust-funded child development programme was implemented in India and Pakistan.
 The programe aims to improve cognitive and growth outcomes in infants (at 18 months of age) using a community-based agents to support mothers and families in improved nutrition and increased interaction with children in the first 2 years of life.

 I also really enjoy being involved other activities at the LSHTM or pertinent to the wider scientific community.
 I was Managing Editor of the journal Emerging Themes in Epidemiology (ETE) for 5 years, and am alumni of the Royal Society MP-Pairing Scheme.
 As part of the contribution of the LSHTM, I developed and directed a successful exhibition on "Ancient Cures" for the 2013 Bloomsbury Festival, and co-developed and produced the short film "What makes a Woman in Science?" shown as part of the LSHTM's Women in Science exhibition (2015).
-I am committed to promoting the work of scientists to the public and particularly to encouraging young students to become more involved if they show interest: I work with schools in West London as a STEM Ambassador, and co-organise the LSHTM's award winning Young Scientists programme.
-I am currently coordinating a commission of articles for the ETE journal on operationalising complex evaluations of public health interventions in low income settings, to be published in the summer/autumn of 2018.
+I am committed to promoting the work of scientists to the public and particularly to encouraging young students to become more involved if they show interest: I worked with schools in West London as a STEM Ambassador, and co-organised the LSHTM's award winning Young Scientists programme for 5 years.
+I am currently coordinating a commission of articles for the ETE journal on operationalising complex evaluations of public health interventions in low income settings, to be published in the summer/autumn of 2022.